 Use some kitchen paper towels for this process.

-Lightly wet the sheets and loosely wrap as many seeds as possible in them.
-Leave for about a week.
-Ensure that you keep it moist and warm during this period.
+Lightly wet the sheets and loosely wrap as many seeds as possible.
+Leave them for about a week.
+Ensure that you keep them moist and warm during this period.

-Germination speed depends on the seed and how warm the environment is.
-The warmer the area, the faster germination will be.
+Germination speed depends on the seed and the environment’s temperature.
+The warmer the area, the faster the germination will be.

 Germination usually takes about 1 to 2 weeks; however, some seeds may take longer.